isomerpages/pa-corp/Resource/news/_posts/2021-04-06-post-Written Response To Parliamentary Question By Minister Chan Chun Sing.md

 description: ""
 image: ""
 ---
 ### Written Response To Parliamentary Question By Minister Chan Chun Sing, Deputy Chairman Of People's Association On Monday, 5 April 2021

-**Summary**:

-Written Response To Parliamentary Question By Minister Chan Chun Sing, Deputy Chairman Of People's Association On Monday, 5 April 2021
+**Written Response To Parliamentary Question By Minister Chan Chun Sing, Deputy Chairman Of People's Association On Monday, 5 April 2021**

-**Description**:

 Click [here](/files/NewsRoom/Written-Response-To-Parliamentary-Question-By-Minister-Chan-Chun-Sing-Deputy-Chairman.pdf)  to view the full response.